The former Managing Director in Citibank’s Corporate and Investment Bank shares his experiences building the company’s EMEA alumni program.Read more

 A recent study by Worksome in the UK revealed the importance of locating the right part-time staff with the right skills.
 The study showed that nearly two thirds (62%) of business directors know that freelancers can benefit their business but over 80% thought they were too expensive to locate and hire.
 A vibrant alumni network is one way to counter the challenge of locating the right freelancers with the right skills, at the right time – and in a cost-effective manner.

 Many businesses hire part-time staff over full-time in an attempt to save money and optimize skills.
-But the talent challenge is pervasive in all geographies.
-With the impact of Brexit as yet undefined in the UK but an impact on visas and immigration likely, businesses there, in particular, believe it will be increasingly difficult to hire critical talent and are seeking enhanced ways to find the right part-time employees.
+But the talent challenge is pervasive: businesses across the world are finding it increasingly difficult to hire critical talent and are seeking enhanced ways to find the right part-time employees.

-CEO of Worksome Morten Peterson said that “To build and maintain a core loyal workforce amidst uncertain times, and sustain the long health of a business, the logical approach for employers is to hire a blend of full-time employees and freelancers.”
+Morten Peterson, CEO of Worksome, said that “to build and maintain a core loyal workforce amidst uncertain times, and sustain the long health of a business, the logical approach for employers is to hire a blend of full-time employees and freelancers.”
 And Alumni are one key way to access a pool of skilled, part time people.

 How technology, freelancers and alumni combat the talent challenge:

 - Businesses now better understand and invest in the freelance economy to support the ability to expand and contract as market conditions and staffing demands shift.